Error Bounds of Supervised Classification from Information-Theoretic Perspective: Related Work

 Information-theoretic generalization bounds have also been explored for some specific algorithms.
-For example, the weight-based information-theoretic bounds have been successfully applied to characterize the generalization properties of the stochastic gradient Langevin dynamics (SGLD) algorithm \cite{Pensia2018GeneralizationEB,Bu2019TighteningMI,Negrea2019InformationTheoreticGB,Haghifam2020SharpenedGB,Galvez2021TighterEG,Wang2021AnalyzingTG}, and more recently, these bounds have also been used to analyze either vanilla Stochastic Gradient Descent (SGD) \cite{Neu2021InformationTheoreticGB,Wang2021OnTG} or the stochastic differential equations (SDEs) approximation of SGD \cite{Wang2021OnTG}.

-The information bottleneck principle \cite{ShwartzZiv2017OpeningTB,Ahuja2021InvariancePM,Wongso2023UsingSM}, from the perspective of the information change in neural networks, posits that for better prediction, the neural network learns useful information and filters out redundant information.
+For example, the weight-based information-theoretic bounds have been successfully applied to characterize the generalization properties of the stochastic gradient Langevin dynamics (SGLD) algorithm~\cite{Pensia2018GeneralizationEB,Bu2019TighteningMI,Negrea2019InformationTheoreticGB,Haghifam2020SharpenedGB,Galvez2021TighterEG,Wang2021AnalyzingTG}, and more recently, these bounds have also been used to analyze either vanilla Stochastic Gradient Descent (SGD)~\cite{Neu2021InformationTheoreticGB,Wang2021OnTG} or the stochastic differential equations (SDEs) approximation of SGD~\cite{Wang2021OnTG}.
+The information bottleneck principle~\cite{ShwartzZiv2017OpeningTB,Ahuja2021InvariancePM,Wongso2023UsingSM}, from the perspective of the information change in neural networks, posits that for better prediction, the neural network learns useful information and filters out redundant information.
+Beyond supervised learning, information-theoretic bounds are also useful in a variety of learning scenarios, including meta-learning~\cite{Hellstrm2022EvaluatedCB}, semi-supervised learning~\cite{He2021InformationTheoreticCO}, transfer learning~\cite{Wu2020InformationtheoreticAF}, among others.